RMS Queen Mary: After World War II

-After delivering war brides to Canada, Queen Mary made her fastest ever crossing, returning in early 1946 to Southampton in only three days, 22 hours and 42 minutes at an average speed of 31.9 knots.
+After delivering war brides to Canada, Queen Mary made her fastest ever crossing, returning in early 1946 to Southampton in only three days, 22 hours and 42 minutes at an average speed of 31.9 kn.
 From September 1946 to July 1947, Queen Mary was refitted for passenger service, adding air conditioning and upgrading her berth configuration to 711 first class (formerly called cabin class), 707 cabin class (formerly tourist class) and 577 tourist class (formerly third class) passengers.
 Doris Zinkeisen retouched the mural in the Verandah Grill, which had been damaged by gunnery officers tacking charts to the poster board that covered it.
 She reportedly painted a mouse so there would always be a mouse on the Queen Mary, a joke reference to Cunard's claim to proudly have no rodents on their ships.

 Following their refit, Queen Mary and Queen Elizabeth dominated the transatlantic passenger trade as Cunard White Star's two-ship weekly express service through the latter half of the 1940s and well into the 1950s.
 They proved highly profitable for Cunard (as the company was renamed on 31 December 1949).

 On 1 January 1949, Queen Mary ran aground off Cherbourg, France.
 She was refloated the next day and returned to service.

-In 1952, Queen Mary lost the Blue Riband she held for 14 years to the SS United States during her maiden voyage.